MurakamiNao/Predicting-RUB-USD-with-LSTM/README.md

 train, test = df[0:-test_size], df[-test_size:]
 ```
 ### 2.4 Scaling to the range of activation function
-Transform data to the range of LSTM activation function (by default hyperbolic tangent), using the MinMaxScaler class.
+Transform data to the range of LSTM activation function (by default hyperbolic tangent), using the **MinMaxScaler class**.
 Calculate Min and max values on the train dataset to avoid test data influencing model.
 ```
 # scale train and test data to the range of activation function